 - Each of the drive bays has a drive or a filler panel and electromagnetic compatibility (EMC) shield installed in it. - There is adequate space around the server to allow the server cooling system to work properly.
-See the documentation that comes with the rack. - You have followed the cabling instructions that come with optional adapters. - · You have replaced a failed fan as soon as possible.
+Leave approximately 50 mm (2.0 in.) of open space around the front and rear of the server.
+Do not place objects in front of the fans.
+For proper cooling and airflow, replace the server cover before turning on the server.
+Operating the server for extended periods of time (more than 30 minutes) with the server cover removed might damage server components. - · You have followed the cabling instructions that come with optional adapters. - You have replaced a failed fan as soon as possible. - You have replaced a hot-swap drive within 2 minutes of removal.